BY DANIELLE DYER

 Since the beginning, we have matched over 40 dogs with their perfect families.
 Everything seems to be moving in the right direction for building our dream rescue.
 There have been some moments that test our faith, however.

-In January, a couple surrendered their puppy to us since their homeowner's association wouldn't allow them to keep the dog any longer.
+In January, a couple surrendered their puppy to us since their homeowner’s association wouldn’t allow them to keep the dog any longer.
 We take every dog without judgement and try to make the difficult transition as smooth as possible for the owner.
 Once in our care, we began receiving daily texts from the previous owners asking about their former dog.
 Though every family signs a surrender form relinquishing all rights, we obliged and sent occasional updates and pictures.
 The contact, however, began to escalate in emotions and frequency.
-Since we don't yet have funding for a separate phone line, the previous family was sending multiple text messages to the for-profit boarding line at 2am some days.
+Since we don’t yet have funding for a separate phone line, the previous family was sending multiple text messages to the for-profit boarding line at 2am some days.
 Our social media blew up with angry, irrational nonsense.
 We tried to appease the previous owners but they were relentless.
 The previous owners accused us of being greedy and lining our pockets with donations.
 They claimed to have hired a Private Investigator to look into both the nonprofit and for-profit businesses.
 I am an open book, by the way; ask anything and I will be honest.
 Anyway, as hard as it was, we chose not to engage.
-We have made the conscious choice to expend energy only on things that serve us and the shelter dogs.
+We have made the conscious choice to expend energy only on things that serve us and the rescue dogs.
 Emera regularly meditates in order to remain focused on our mission to put the dogs first.
 Positivity is our prerogative!

-To this day, we don't have anyone on the payroll.
-I have donated kennel space for the shelter dogs to board until we are able to build them their own structure.
-I pay my dog daycare employees (out of my pocket) to feed and care for the shelter dogs and to do administrative work.
+To this day, we don’t have anyone on the payroll.
+I have donated kennel space for the rescue dogs to board until we are able to build them their own structure.
+I pay my dog daycare employees (out of my pocket) to feed and care for the rescue dogs and to do administrative work.
 Fortunately, we are starting to reach animal lovers for volunteering and donations to help us on our life saving journey.
 Just like me in 2002, we have wonderful college students who come regularly to walk and love on the rescue dogs.
 A generous veterinary clinic donated 600 pounds of pet food from their food drive to us last month.
 A class of fifth graders chose Harmony as the charity they collected donations for last week.
 The awesome students collected beds, toys, cleaning products, you name it!
 We have four (count them!) donors who give monthly.
-Our goal is to raise $150,000 in the next 90 days to build a dog shelter oasis and move the rescue dogs out of boarding.
+Our goal is to raise $150,000 in the next 90 days to build a dog rescue oasis and move the rescue dogs out of boarding.

 From now on, I will choose to focus on the positive, because for every one Negative Nancy, Libelous Lee or Slandering Sandy, there are a hundred caring and supportive animal lovers who I can spend this lovely rescue life with.
 From the early morning tail wags to the evening kisses, the dogs are telling us we are doing a good job.
 And in the end, it’s all about the dogs anyway.